 Don’t Compromise

 In God’s instruction to Joshua, He continually emphasizes being “strong and very courageous.”
 This command appears three times within the first nine verses of the book.
-At the start of verse 7 God says that it will take strength and courage to observe all the law and not turn aside.
+At the start of verse 7, God says it will take strength and courage to observe all the law and not turn aside.
 When challenges arise, when we are put under pressure, it can be easy to reason our way around obeying all the law.
-But such compromises limit the blessings that God wants to bestow upon us.
+But such compromises limit the blessings that God can give us.

 The Former Prophets states about this verse, “At times it takes great courage to stand up and do what God commands and to fight the battle that God gives us to fight.
 But this is a promise from God: If you follow what Moses taught and don’t turn right or left, you will prosper.”